|

 The community experienced a large expansion and required big infrastructure

-over to Surrey.
+crossing over the Fraser River to Surrey.

 Fraser